Crude oil prices are rising… and Brent is near $76 a barrel – (Update)

 Last week, both crude oil benchmarks rose nearly 2%, their first weekly gain in 5 weeks, after wildfires shut down large amounts of crude oil supplies in Alberta, Canada.

-See also Crude oil prices are rising… and Brent is above $85
+See also The global price of a barrel of oil is rising… and Brent crude is above $73

 oil supplies